 Monday: PE (Students should wear “tennis” shoes.)

-Tuesday: Library **Due to fall break, students will NOT check out library books again this week.**
+Tuesday: Library **Due to our field trip Tuesday, we will NOT be going library this week.**

 Be sure to read Mrs. Floyd’s Weekly Roar every Monday to keep up on all that is going on at St. Rose.
 Also, be sure to check out our website www.stroselions.net frequently so you don’t miss out on anything important.
 The Google calendar is always full of important dates and upcoming events.
 You don’t want to miss out!